 How to apply

+The admissions process opens in September of the preceding year.
 Applications for the MSc should be made via the University's online graduate admissions form which you can find at stage 7 of the application guide.
 Prospective applicants are encouraged to read the whole graduate application guide before applying.